UMAprotocol/UMIPs/UMIPs/umip-157.md

 Each deposit emits a [`quoteTimestamp`](https://github.com/across-protocol/contracts-v2/blob/aac42df9192145b5f4dc17162ef229c66f401ebe/contracts/SpokePool.sol#L73) parameter.
 This timestamp should be evaluated within the context of the Ethereum network, and should be mapped to the Ethereum block who's [`timestamp`](https://ethereum.org/en/developers/docs/data-and-analytics/block-explorers/#blocks) is closest to the `deposit.quoteTimestamp` but not greater (i.e. `block.timestamp` closest to and `<= deposit.quoteTimestamp`).

 ## Matching L1 tokens to Running Balances or Net Send Amounts
 The [`RootBundleExecuted`](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/HubPool.sol#L157-L166) event and [`PoolRebalanceLeaf`] structure both contain equal length arrays: `l1Tokens`, `netSendAmounts`, `bundleLpFees`, and `runningBalances`.
-Each `l1Token` value in `l1Tokens` is an address correspondingto an ERC20 token deployed on Ethereum Mainnet.
+Each `l1Token` value in `l1Tokens` is an address corresponding to an ERC20 token deployed on Ethereum Mainnet.
 It should be mapped to the value in any of the other three arrays (`netSendAmounts`, `bundleLpFees`, and `runningBalances`) that shares the same index within the array.

 For example, if `l1Tokens` is "[0x123,0x456,0x789]" and `netSendAmounts` is "[1,2,3]", then the "net send amount" for token with address "0x456" is equal to "2".